McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 	['Page 2', '/page_2'],
 ]
 ```
-We will create the the `.tsx` files shortly.
+We will create the  `.tsx` files shortly.

 We will now create the `Navbar` function which returns the `AppBar` component:
 ```